 I had bought some heart-themed washi tape to make little flags.
 I’d learned about this technique from Lindsay over at Coco Cake Land.
 I loved the little cake flags she showed off on her cake, so I bought the tape.
 I had no idea where I intended to use that either, but I thought it would be better to have it than not, right?
 I couldn’t find any wider Valentine themed tape (at least not pretty ones), so I bought a 5 pack of thinner ones.
 I think they worked ok, but I’ll definitely try to find wider washi tape next time.

 The little flags are SO easy to make.
 Literally all you need is bamboo skewers, washi tape, and scissors.

 It’s not often that the exterior design of a cake dictates the inside, at least not for me.
-Usually I come up with a flavour combination I think would be good, and then stress about the decorating on the day of.
+Usually, I come up with a flavor combination I think would be good, and then stress about the decorating on the day of.
 This time though, I had to figure out what would be inside this Valentine’s day themed cake.

 I tossed around a few ideas with Ryan, and ultimately decided on a pretty Pink Velvet Cake.

 Pink Velvet is nothing more than a name here.
 I just thought it would be a fun play on red velvet cake.
 It doesn’t have the traditional elements of a red velvet cake though — no cocoa powder or vinegar.
 If this upsets you, I’m sorry!

 I colored the cake layers using pink color gel and for a bit more color and flavor I added some raspberry jam between the layers.
 You could use any flavor you like, or just leave this out.